RealKevinApetrei/Calculator/README.md

 - Tkinter

 # Getting Started
-Requirements and details on how to get the game running
+Requirements and details on how to get the program running

 # Prerequisites
 Requirements: